cloudnativetrainings/trainings/kkp_fundamentals/00-prepare-training-lab/helpful-commands.md

 ## More?

-Take a look at [github.com/loodse/kubectl-hacking](https://github.com/loodse/kubectl-hacking)
+Take a look at [kubectl hacking](https://github.com/loodse/kubectl-hacking)